 However, if you want to turn your lights on and off, check your air quality, activate your security alarm or have remote access to HomeKit enabled cameras, when you're not at home then you'll need a HomeKit smart home hub to run the show.
 But the good news is you don't need to buy a new device.
-Your HomePod, Apple TV 4K, Apple TV (4th generation), or iPad (with iOS 11 or later) will do the job.
+Your HomePod, Apple TV 4K, Apple TV (4th generation or newer), or iPad will do the job.

 Why you should use Apple TV for HomeKit

 Before the HomePod came along, HomeKit hub dibs was a straight shoot-out between an Apple TV and an iPad, and the former obviously held the trump cards as it won't run out of battery.
 The HomePod also has that advantage over its iOS brethren.

 And that's a biggie because the whole reason for using an Apple Home hub is you have a device that's constantly on and always able to send signals around your house - whether those signals be Wi-Fi or Bluetooth.
 As long as your iPhone has a data connection, when you send an action through the Home app, your hub will be able to pick it up over the internet and carry out your instructions in your house.

 When using Bluetooth, be aware that your devices will need to be close to your Hub.
 However, multiple devices can be used as hubs so, if you've got an Apple TV in the bedroom and a HomePod in the living room - that's a good thing.